-The next opportunity for volunteer testing will be in 2021.
-If interested, please return the Volunteer/Resident Application to firstname.lastname@example.org – EJFR accepts applications on a rolling basis and keeps them on file for a minimum of one year.
+Volunteer applications are accepted on a rolling basis – if interested, please return the Volunteer/Resident Application to email@example.com.
+Applications are kept on file for a minimum of one year.
 To learn more about the different opportunities, please see “Volunteer Roles” below.

 EJFR has had a strong tradition of volunteer service for well over 100 years.
 We have a wide range of opportunities available for volunteers.
 There are six roles in which someone can support the Department.
 In-District residency is not required.
 Read below for more information.
 Volunteers must be 18 years of age to qualify for most positions.

 Scope: The Volunteer Resident Firefighter is a firefighter/EMT apprentice position focused on education and live practical training which supports individuals who seek fire service career opportunities.
 The Resident Firefighter receives education in fire and medical sciences which allow for Washington State and national certification testing.
 As an apprentice, the firefighter/EMT is a working team member on emergent and non-emergent calls for service from staffed fire stations within EJFR.
 The live practical training is centered on assigned shifts with scheduled hours and locations which range from 8 hour day cycles to 24 hour shift assignments.
 The resident firefighter as part of the apprentice program is a voluntary job training program which receives a stipend for food and transportation while assigned.
 All educational and training opportunities are at no direct cost to the resident firefighter.